 Sounded like the perfect 'teenage boy fending for himself' menu.

-My lovely husband took him early on Friday morning to meet the rest of the intrepid explorers and to board the bus that would transport them all.
+We took him early on Friday morning to meet the rest of the intrepid explorers and to board the bus that would transport them all.
 It was quite early so they all looked a bit dazed and confused, but they were all present, with their enormous rucksacks so that had to be a good sign ...

-"So," said my lovely husband to Joe and his teammates, "Let's just do a final check that you've got all the important stuff.
+"So," I said to Joe and his teammates, "Let's just do a final check that you've got all the important stuff.
 Tent?" ....
 A sea of blank faces, followed by AAARRRGGGGHHHH - someone had FORGOTTEN THE TENT!
 Now that really is a schoolboy error.
 Luckily, one of the other explorers in the team had brought a 'just in case backup' tent - he'd predicted that the tent monitor would appear empty-handed.
 Phew.
 I guess as long as someone is a bit prepared, it doesn't really matter who it is.
 And perhaps for the real thing in a couple of weeks, they might be a teensy weensy bit better prepared.

 I suppose being a bit prepared in the kitchen is often the difference between cooking being a fuss-free pleasure and it being a hassle and a chore.
 But being a bit prepared can also sometimes be super quick and give you HUGE show-off opportunities in return.
 Bring on the Overnight Date and Granola Muffins - moist, tasty muffins which are not overly sweet and are topped with a golden sugared crust.